St Michael's Church, Spurriergate, York

-St Michael's Church is a Grade I listed former parish church in the Church of England, on Spurriergate in York.
+St Michael's Church is a Grade I listed former parish church in the Church of England, on Spurriergate in York, England.

 History

 The church dates from the 12th century with elements from the 14th and 15th centuries.

-It was reduced in size in 1821 by JB and W Atkinson.
-The foundation stone of the new wall of the east end was laid by the Rector on 15 January 1821.
+It was reduced in size in 1821 by J. B. and W. Atkinson.
+The foundation stone of the new wall of the east end was laid by the rector on 15 January 1821.
 Work was completed on 16 June 1822.

 The tower was lowered between 1966 and 1967.
 The church was declared redundant and closed in 1984.
 The building re-opened as a restaurant and cafe in 1989.
 The conversion retained a small chapel upstairs which is used occasionally for worship.

 Clock

 The exterior west end of the south wall contains a painted clock face.
 The clock mechanism inside is inscribed with "Reconstructed by G. J. F. Newey in 1896".
 The clock was originally inset to the tower, but after its lowering in 1966, it was moved to its current location.